hzumre/GetFileApi/README.md

 # GetFileApi
-API that prints file and folder names
+This project gives file and folder names in given path.